About us

 Executive Director

-I joined UPP in 2019 and as Executive Director I manage the business and work with creative partners, industry and funders both locally and nationally to champion the cinema and arts accessibility.
-I am also a member of the Film Hub South East Advisory Group, part of the BFI Film Audience Network, which works to support cinemas, film festivals, film societies and community groups across the region.
-My favourite thing about working here are the post-film chats with volunteers as most have been at the cinema for years.
-They know the cinema’s history back to front, have great new ideas for events and promotions, and importantly know where that spare box of KitKats is hidden.
+I joined the UPP in 2019 and as Executive Director I manage the business and work with creative partners, industry and funders both locally and nationally to champion the cinema and arts accessibility.
+I am currently a BAFTA Connect Member as well as a Trustee of Oxford Playhouse.
+I previously served on the Film Hub South East Advisory Board, part of the BFI Film Audience Network, which works to support cinemas, film festivals, film societies and community groups across the region.

 Twitter: micaelatuckwell